Commercial Building Types

 Owners usually get the best value from retail center construction when the process is explicit instead of implied.
 These phases keep scope, field work, and turnover logic moving in the right order.

-3. Sitework, Shell, And Common-area Execution
+3. Sitework, Shell, And Common-area Execution With Active Coordination Of Facade And Canopy Trades

-4. Suite Turnover And Tenant-readiness Closeout
+4. Suite Turnover And Tenant-readiness Closeout With Individual CO Sequencing

-Suite Turnover And Tenant-readiness Closeout is treated as a decision gate, not a box-checking exercise.
+Suite Turnover And Tenant-readiness Closeout With Individual CO Sequencing is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

 This sequence also makes closeout cleaner because turnover planning starts while active work is still progressing.
 By the time the site reaches punch and startup, the team already knows which readiness items must be complete for a usable handoff.